fbpx

 Mermad Quay Facade Cardiff

-Another evening option: Mermaid Quay
+Another Evening Option: Mermaid Quay

 If you don’t want to rush back from the Bay, you’ll find a number of decent restaurants in Mermaid Quay.
 While, sadly, most of them are chains, many do come with stunning views of Cardiff Bay out to Penarth.